 - Guide: Qualified and experienced mountain guide who speaks Spanish and basic English.

-Entrance fee of 10 Soles, lunch and snacks, soft drinks or water, medical treatment, travel insurance, tips, additional expenses as a result of leaving the trek early, additional expenses as a result of an emergency rescue or evacuation, toilet paper
+Entrance fee of 10 Soles for the National Park, lunch and snacks, soft drinks or water, medical treatment, travel insurance, tips, additional expenses as a result of leaving the trek early, additional expenses as a result of an emergency rescue or evacuation, toilet paper

 What to bring